mrdaemon/exosphere/docs/source/supportedos.rst

 The common prerequisites for management are:

 - SSH access to the remote host
-- sudoers privilege for synchronizing package catalogs (optional)
+- sudoers privilege for synchronizing package catalogs (optional, and only for some providers)
 - Package manager binaries installed and available in the PATH (this should be the case by default)
+- Standard unix utilities are often expected, such as `grep` and friends.

 .. note::

-    Some providers may have small pre-requisites such as running a command once to establish cache, but they generally do not require any specific extra setup.
-    Check out the :doc:`Providers Documentation <providers>` for more details on each provider.
+    Check out the :doc:`Providers Documentation <providers>` for more details on each provider, including the exact commands that are run.